Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.37 Changing Complex State Practice/README.md

 Add the `onChange` attribute to each input and set it to call a method called `handleChange()`, which you will define.
 This method receives an event whenever an input changes.

 Inside `handleChange()`, destructure the `event.target` object to extract the `name` and `value` properties.
 This allows you to know which input changed and what its new value is.

+### Updating the Contact Object Conditionally

+Next, update the `contact` object, but only update the field that has changed.

+Call `setContact()` with a function that receives the previous state as an argument.
+This allows you to update state based on the previous value.

+Inside this function, check the `name` of the input that triggered the change.
+If the name is `fName`, return a new object where only the `fName` property is updated.
+If the name is `lName` or `email`, return a new object updating the respective property.

+Use multiple return statements for each case, updating the corresponding property with the new value.

+Although this results in repeated code, it clearly shows how each input updates its corresponding property in the state object.

+After implementing this, test the app by opening Chrome Developer Tools, inspecting the component, and observing how the state updates as you type in each input.

+You will see that typing in the first name input updates only the `fName` property, typing in the last name input updates only the `lName` property, and typing in the email input updates only the `email` property.

+This approach ensures that the state updates correctly without affecting other properties.